Remortgaging For Home Improvements

 Many people choose to remortgage before starting a loft extension as this can provide the funds they need to complete the work, often at a lower interest rate than other types of borrowing.

 Research has found that a loft conversion could add up to 20% to the value of a home, so don’t just think about a remortgage to pay for a loft conversion, but also a remortgage after a loft conversion.
-If your house has increased in price by 20%, your mortgage will be a smaller proportion of its value, and this could open up a range of lower remortgage rates.
+If your house has increased in price by 20%, your mortgage will be a smaller proportion of its value and could open up a range of lower remortgage rates.

 We're so confident in our service, we guarantee it.